In 1983, the USAF's 9th Reconnaissance Wing arrived at RAF Alconbury with its TR-1As (Tactical Reconnaissance), formerly known as U-2s.

 80-1065 TR-1B training aircraft arriving at RAF Alconbury was undoubtedly the highlight of my trip.

-This airframe was the second of two airframes delivered to the airforce in 1983.
-Their serials are 80-1064 and seen here 80-1065 shown in the May of '83.
+This airframe was the second of two airframes delivered to the Air Force in 1983.
+Their serial numbers are 80-1064 and 80-1065, as seen here in May '83.

 How long was it deployed to RAF Alconbury?